MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/demo-environment.md

 ms.topic: conceptual
 ms.search.form: 2500, 2502, 20350
 ms.author: jswymer
-ms.date: 09/22/2022
+ms.date: 11/12/2024
 ---
-# Prepare demonstration environments of [!INCLUDE[prod_long](../developer/includes/prod_long.md)]
+# Prepare demonstration environments of Business Central

 As a [!INCLUDE [prod_short](../developer/includes/prod_short.md)] reselling partner, you might want to have an environment that you can show prospects as part of pre-sales demonstrations.
 Depending on your requirements, you have several different options that are described in this article.

-Learn more about [!INCLUDE [prod_short](../includes/prod_short.md)] trials and subscriptions [here](trials-subscriptions.md).
+Learn more about [!INCLUDE [prod_short](../includes/prod_short.md)] trials and subscriptions in [Business Central trials and subscriptions](trials-subscriptions.md).

 ## Microsoft 365 demo plus Business Central

 For repeatable demos that showcase Business Central together with Microsoft apps and services in an independent Azure organization (tenant) that you fully control, get a Microsoft 365 demo account at [https://aka.ms/CDX](https://aka.ms/CDX).
-You have access to the Customer Digital Experiences site if you are [enrolled with the Microsoft Partner Center](get-started-online.md#step-1-become-a-partner).
+You have access to the Customer Digital Experiences site if you're enrolled with the Microsoft Partner Center.
+Learn more in [Become a partner](get-started-online.md#step-1-become-a-partner).

 Such Microsoft demo accounts give you environments that you can use for demos and training without the risk of introducing changes to an existing production environment, for example.
-For more information about demo accounts in general, see [Offer your customers trials of Microsoft products](/partner-center/offer-your-customers-trials-of-microsoft-products) in the Partner Center documentation.
+Learn more about demo accounts at [Offer your customers trials of Microsoft products](/partner-center/offer-your-customers-trials-of-microsoft-products) in the Partner Center documentation.

-### To get a demo environment based on Microsoft 365 content packs
+### Get a demo environment based on Microsoft 365 content packs

 [!INCLUDE [admin_m365demo](../developer/includes/admin_m365demo.md)]